Ali Raza

 Importance of Zakat and Sadaqah in Islam

-Both Zakat and Sadaqah are fundamental acts of worship in Islam, embodying essential values of compassion, social responsibility, and community welfare.
+Both Zakat and Sadaqah are fundamental acts of worship in Islam.
+They include essential values of compassion, social responsibility, and community welfare.

 Allah SWT says in the Quran (Surah Al-Baqarah, 2:177):